-Welcome to the Rundeck user manual.
-This manual was written to help you quickly become productive with the Rundeck service and tools.
+Welcome to the Rundeck user guide.
+This guide was written to help you quickly become productive with the Rundeck server and tools.

 Rundeck is open source software that helps you automate routine operational procedures in data center or cloud environments.
 Rundeck provides a number of features that will alleviate time-consuming grunt work and make it easy for you to scale up your automation efforts and create self service for others.
 Teams can collaborate to share how processes are automated while others are given trust to view operational activity or execute tasks.